- An application must be filed with the Assessor's Office in order to receive any of these benefits.

 Proposition 90 (Revenue and Taxation Code 69.5)

 Property owners may be able to transfer their principal residence base year value from Sacramento County to another county, if that county that has adopted an ordinance allowing such transfers.
-The counties are listed in the Board of Equalization’s FAQs.
+The counties are listed in the BOE LTA 2020/018.
 Sacramento County has not adopted an ordinance and does not allow base year transfers from other counties.

 Base Year Transfer for Severely and Permanently Disabled Persons